-West Sound CoderDojo is part of the global CoderDojo movement.
-It is an open source, free, and inclusive learning environment where the community learns code, leadership, peer collaboration, computational thinking, and so much more!
+West Sound CoderDojo is a local, independently-run, and autonomous club from the global CoderDojo movement.
+It is an open-source, free, and inclusive learning environment where the community learns code, leadership, peer collaboration, computational thinking, and so much more!
 Parents also join in the self-paced, interactive, collaborative, and problem-solving fun!

 Independent, volunteer led programming clubs